 - Nonspinal causes: Nonspinal causes of low back pain include abdominal aortic aneurism, kidney stone, infection, or stomach ulcer.

 How is low back pain diagnosed and treated?

 Most back injuries will heal with a conservative treatment approach.
 Extensive testing, including X-rays, MRI/CT scans, EMGs, and lab tests are necessary in only a small number of cases.
 If the pain is caused by trauma, a neurological change, persistent fever, or if the patient is losing weight, one or more of these imaging test may be done immediately.

-Usually, with conservative treatment, the pain will subside within four to seven days.
+Usually, with conservative treatment, the pain will subside within 4 to 7 days.
 Conservative treatment includes bed rest (no more than 2 to 3 days), acetaminophen (non-aspirin over-the-counter pain killer) or an anti-inflammatory medication, and cold packs to diminish swelling and muscle spasm.
-If there is no improvement after four to seven days, contact your doctor.
+If there is no improvement after 4 to 7 days, contact your doctor.